Dynamic Pricing and Matching for Two-Sided Queues: Model

 \section{Model}

-We model the multiple types of customers and servers by a bipartite graph $G(N_1 \cup N_2,E)$, where $N_1$ is the set of server types with $|N_1|=n$ and $N_2$ is the set of customers type with $|N_2|=m$.
-Here, $E$ is the set of edges in the bipartite graph between customer and server types which are compatible with each other.
-In other words, $(i,j) \in E$ if type $j$ customer can be served by type $i$ server, as illustrated in Figure~\ref{fig:ex_multiple_link}.
-Each node in the bipartite graph is a queue of customers or servers waiting to be matched with any one of the compatible counterpart.
-Our convention is to refer the incoming customers as demand and incoming servers as supply.
+We represent the types of customers and servers by a bipartite graph $G(N \cup M,E)$, where $N$ is the set of server types with $|N|=n$, $M$ is the set of customers type with $|M|=m$, and $E$ is the set of edges representing customer and server types that are compatible with each other (see Figure~\ref{fig:ex_multiple_link}).
+A pair $(i,j) \in E$ if and only if a type $j$ customer can be served by a type $i$ server.
+Each node in the bipartite graph is a queue of customers or servers waiting to be matched with any one of the compatible counterparts.
+Our convention is to refer to incoming customers as \emph{demand} and incoming servers as \emph{supply}.